HomeDing/homeding.github.io/examples/radio.md

 ## Radio board

 The RDA radio board is not following the typical 2.54 grid but has 2mm spacing connectors.
-By soldering some wires the way you can see on the pictures the bopard can be soldered to the base PCB.
+By using the wires the way you can see on the pictures the board can be soldered to the base PCB.
 The wires on top are still visible during assembly for robustness and are later cut away (before applying power).
 I added a 100nF capacitor next to the radio.

 ![radio chip](/examples/rda.jpg)
 ![radio chip](/examples/rda2.jpg)